Temporal Straightening for Latent Planning: Abstract

 \section{Abstract}

 Learning good representations is essential for latent planning with world models.
 While pretrained visual encoders produce strong semantic visual features, they are not tailored to planning and contain information irrelevant---or even detrimental---to planning.
 Inspired by the perceptual straightening hypothesis in human visual processing, we introduce temporal straightening to improve representation learning for latent planning.
-Using a curvature regularizer that encourages locally straightened latent trajectories, we jointly learn an encoder and a predictor.
+Using a curvature regularizer that encourages locally straightened latent trajectories, we jointly learn an encoder and a predictor of a Joint-Embedding Predictive Architecture (JEPA) world model.
 We show that reducing curvature this way makes the Euclidean distance in latent space a better proxy for the geodesic distance and improves the conditioning of the planning objective.
 We demonstrate empirically that temporal straightening makes gradient-based planning more stable and yields significantly higher success rates across a suite of goal-reaching tasks.
+Our code is available at \url{https://agenticlearning.ai/temporal-straightening/}.